Volkswagen CEO steps down amid US emissions-rigging scandal

-The EPA has said Volkswagen AG could face fines of as much as US$18 billion.
+The Environmental Protection Agency has said Volkswagen AG could face fines of as much as $18 billion.
 Other countries, such as South Korea, have also ordered investigations into emission levels of VW cars and some law firms in North America have filed class-action suits.

-On Tuesday, Volkswagen said 11 million of its vehicles worldwide contained the so-called "defeat device" that allowed the cars to beat the testers.
-Its revelation was a stunning increase from the 482,000 cars previously identified by the EPA.
+Yesterday, Volkswagen said 11 million of its vehicles worldwide contained the so-called "defeat device" that allowed the cars to beat the testers.
+Its revelation was a stunning increase from the 482,000 cars previously identified by the US's Environmental Protection Agency.